 Well that’s what I found when I started astronomy, so now that I understand it fairly well I’ve tried to put together a good explanation here.
 One of my problems was visualising which axis (alt/az) I need to adjust when and how, to get good polar alignment.
 Also being in the southern hemisphere didn’t help, as most good explanations I found on the web were for the northern hemisphere, and I found it hard to convert the ideas to the southern hemisphere.
-This page is probably most helpful to those people with the german equatorial mounts and fork mounts.
+This page is probably most helpful to those people with the German Equatorial Mounts (GEM) and fork mounts.
 I don’t have much experience with other types of mounts such as tracking platforms.

 I teach various polar alignment techniques in my Astrophotography Workshops in Perth Westen Australia.
 Come along for an in-person demo.